ccastr13/Blog-TechMuffinDocs/README.md

 # Blog-TinyTechConcepts
-My blog, build with blogdown and Hugo
+This blog is built with blogdown and Hugo, with the Apéro theme.
+I deploy my blog using Netlify.

+Netlify Status